A common question we get from consumers is: exactly how many solar attic fans do I need to install in order to ventilate my attic properly?

 Small and medium-sized Bungalows

 If your home is a one-storey bungalow with an attic less than 1,000 sq ft. in size, one iSolar 20W-MOD fan is all your home will likely need.
 These fans have a peak efficiency rating of up to 400 CFM.
-Slightly larger bungalows between 1,000 sq ft. and 2,000 sq, ft. may require two 20W-MOD fans, which can be strategically located on the roof to optimize airflow.
+Slightly larger bungalows between 1,000 sq ft. and 2,000 sq, ft. may require two 20W-MOD fans.
+These can be strategically located on the roof to optimize airflow.
 Typically, they should be spaced 15 feet apart.

 If your attic is 1,000-2,000 sq. ft. an additional consideration that needs to be factored is the number of existing passive vents on your roof, as the iSolar 20W-MOD can be easily retrofitted into existing vent holes.